Adlea Clinical Data

 Total knee replacement (also known as total knee arthroplasty) is performed in patients with end-stage osteoarthritis of the knee.
 These patients have disabling pain which imposes severe limitations on their mobility, and knee replacement is performed with the goal of restoring or improving patients’ quality of life.
 There were an estimated 565,000 total knee replacement procedures performed in the United States in 2005, and the number of replacements will continue to grow as the average age of the U.S. population increases and as these individuals conduct more active lives.
 The American Academy of Orthopedic Surgeons projects that approximately 3.5 million of these procedures will be done each year by 2030.

-A phase 2 (n=185) trial evaluated three dose levels of Adlea (100micrograms, 500micrograms and 1000micrograms) versus placebo.
+A larger (n=185) phase 2 trial evaluated three dose levels of Adlea (100micrograms, 500micrograms and 1000micrograms) versus placebo.
 Dose response was demonstrated as follows: the Adlea 1000microgram (concentration of 0.25 mg/mL) treated group demonstrated statistically significantly less pain as measured by the Numeric Rating Scale (NRS) in the first 32 hours following surgery and a significantly lower proportion of patients requiring rescue medication relative to placebo; the Adlea 500microgram (0.125 mg/mL) treated group demonstrated a favorable trend both in pain rating and in the use of rescue medication.
 All three dosage levels of Adlea were shown to be well tolerated and side effects were similar among patients receiving Adlea or placebo.

 Phase 2 Studies in Osteoarthritis of the Knee Show Substantial Reduction in Pain